 Blackburn pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Blackburn is high; grass is high; cypress is medium.
-Tomorrow (26 June 2026) levels are similar - cypress declining, grass declining.
-Over the following five days cypress and grass will increase.
+Today (16 July) pollen in Blackburn is low; cypress, grass, and mugwort are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days cypress and mugwort will increase; grass will remain stable.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app